570chan/Channee/README.md

+## Project Story

-> Honestly, I only *build websites* when I’m bored.
-It went through many rounds of fixing—deleting, re-adding, reusing old code, and sometimes even pasting the very first version again.
-Then, when **tebi.com** stopped providing its service, I ran into a lot of difficulties, especially with background videos.
+Honestly, this project started as something I worked on when I was bored.
+It went through many rounds of fixing — deleting code, adding it back, reusing old versions, and sometimes even returning to the very first draft.

+Later, when tebi.com stopped providing its service,
+I faced many difficulties, especially with background videos.

+## License

+© 2026 Channe.
+All rights reserved.